-TALC generally runs from the second week of September through the first week of December in the Fall and from the first week of February through the first week of May in the Spring.
+TALC generally runs from September through mid-December in the Fall and from February through mid-May in the Spring.
 Hours are Wednesday from 9 a.m. to 3 p.m.
 We take fall, winter, spring, and holiday breaks according to the Chatham School District calendar.
 We meet in central Columbia County, at a location that we rent, that includes classrooms, an outdoor area, and a gym.

 Each season begins with an Opening Day, which includes introduction of new members, brief announcements, and activities for the children.
+Mid-semester fun day is a day of activities, though it is sometimes used as a make-up day in case of cancellations.
 Display Day is the last day of each season, when students display the work they’ve done and give performances and presentations.